 8. How do I book a Group Study Room?

-Students can book a Group Study Room online for a two hour period.
-All four rooms available in the Commons equipped with Wireless Presentation Systems.
+Students can book a Group Study Room online for a three hour period.
+All four rooms available in the Commons equipped with wireless presentation systems.
 Instructions for connecting to Air Media are available in the rooms and at the Commons Service Desk.

 Commons Service Desk: 453-4756, email@example.com

 9. What software is available on the computers?

 Standard software includes: